PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 A properly maintained setup lasts years.
 My original Terrova installation is going strong after 7 seasons:

-• Inspect cables monthly for wear, especially at flex points
+• Inspect cables monthly for wear, especially at flex points and service loops

-• Clean transducer face with soft cloth – barnacles and algae kill performance
+• Clean transducer face with soft cloth.
+Barnacles and algae kill performance

 • Apply dielectric grease to connections annually